RandomFractals/pro-data-tools/duckdb-tools.md

 - **Use** [PRQL Code Lens](https://github.com/RandomFractals/prql-pro-tools#prql-code-lens) from our new [PRQL Pro Tools](https://randomfractals.github.io/pro-data-tools/#prql-pro-tools) collection to generate and run SQL queries on active DuckDB connection
 - **Explore** new `employees.duckdb` demo data, PRQL and SQL sample queries
 - **Run** sample `chicago-crimes` and `gbif-observations` [PRQL](https://prql-lang.org/) and SQL queries on GitHub and AWS S3 hosted `parquet` data files
-- **Use** new `DuckDB Tools` views and metadata shortcut commands from VS Code `Command Palette...`
+- **Use** over 30 built-in `DuckDB Tools` views and metadata shortcut commands from VS Code `Command Palette...`

 ## DuckDB Pro Tools Installation

-Become a [Pro Sponsor](https://github.com/sponsors/RandomFractals) of our new **Pro Data Tools** work on GitHub to access **DuckDB Pro Tools**, [PRQL Code Lens](https://randomfractals.github.io/pro-data-tools/#prql-pro-tools) and our new [Markdown SQL Pro Tools](https://randomfractals.github.io/pro-data-tools/#markdown-sql-pro-tools) releases and extension `.vsix` installation packages.
+Become a [Pro Sponsor](https://github.com/sponsors/RandomFractals/sponsorships?tier_id=18884) of our new **Pro Data Tools** work on GitHub to access **DuckDB Pro Tools**, [PRQL Pro Tools](https://randomfractals.github.io/pro-data-tools/#prql-pro-tools) and our new [Markdown SQL Pro Tools](https://randomfractals.github.io/pro-data-tools/#markdown-sql-pro-tools) releases and extension `.vsix` installation packages.

-All of our GitHub **Pro** sponsors get invited as collaborators to our private [Pro Data Tools](https://randomfractals.github.io/pro-data-tools/#pro-data-tools) repositories, and will be notified about the upcoming updates, new releases, additions, and new [Data Notebook Pro Tools](https://randomfractals.github.io/pro-data-tools/#data-notebook-pro-tools) extension we'll be releasing later this summer.
+All of our GitHub **Pro** sponsors get invited as collaborators to our private [Pro Data Tools](https://randomfractals.github.io/pro-data-tools/#pro-data-tools) repositories, and will be notified about the upcoming updates, new releases, additions, and new [Data Notebook Pro Tools](https://randomfractals.github.io/pro-data-tools/#data-notebook-pro-tools) extension we'll be releasing later this year.

 To install **DuckDB Pro Tools**, download the latest `duckdb-pro-tools-x.x.x.vsix` from the attached **Assets** in repository [releases](https://github.com/RandomFractals/duckdb-pro-tools/releases).